Astrix1234/Audiophile-ecommerce-website/README.md

 ## Developed with

-- React, SCSS-modules
+- React, SCSS modules for a dynamic and stylish user interface.
-- The design of the project was based on BrowserRouter and useContext
+- The project design is based on BrowserRouter and useContext for efficient routing and state management.
+- Formik for form management, ensuring efficient and organized handling of form data.

 ## The challenge